caprover/caprover-website/docs/get-started.md

 NOTE: do not change the port mappings.
 CapRover only works on the specified ports.

 You will see a bunch of outputs on your screen.
 Once the CapRover is initialized, you can visit `http://[IP_OF_YOUR_SERVER]:3000` in your browser and login to CapRover using the default password `captain42`.
 You can change your password later. **However, do not make any changes in the dashboard**.
-We'll use the command line tool to setup the server.
+We'll use the command line tool to setup the server (recommended).

 ## Step 2: Connect Root Domain